A problem solving approach

 - Assess the solution to see if it worked as you expected.

-You can find extra resources relating to the ideas and processes described in this step in the See Also section at the bottom of the step.
+You can find extra resources relating to the ideas and processes described in this step in the See Also section.
 You might also like to check out Get Creative with People to Solve Problems to find out more about design thinking and human-centred design.

 In the next step you’ll be introduced to a case study which will help you to identify and solve problems using this five step process.